ark22oct/Autonomous-Drone-Line-Follower/README.md

 # Autonomous-Drone-Line-Follower

 This repository contains the source code and documentation for an autonomous drone line-following project.
 The project aims to leverage deep learning techniques to enable a drone to autonomously follow a predefined path.
+Feel free to reference, but avoid copying.

 # Getting Started
 ## To replicate this project, follow these steps: